The home of winter sport

 St. Anton, together with St. Christoph, Stuben, Lech, Zürs, Warth and Schröcken form Austria’s largest inter-linked ski area and the fifth largest in the world.
 Holidaymakers can discover Arlberg’s incredible skiing dimensions along the spectacular “Run of Fame” ski circuit.
 No matter where you access this ski tour - information boards and signposts that honour local skiing legends inform skiers about this 85 kilometre long route and its 18,000 metres in altitude difference.
 The mountain station of Flexen cable car between Stuben/Rauz and Zürs also houses a "Hall of Fame", where visitors can experience historical moments and Arlberg ski stars in a free exhibition.

-Winter via ferrate climbing trail at Rendl - unique in Tyrol
+Winter via ferrate climbing trail at Rendl – only for experienced alpinists

-Jump off the lift and strap your skis to your back: the entrance to Tyrol’s only winter via Ferrate can be found next to the top terminal of the Riffel II chairlift (2,645 metres) in the Rendl region, high above St. Anton.
+Jump off the lift and strap your skis to your back: the entrance to one of Tyrol’s most beautiful winter climbing routes can be found next to the top terminal of the Riffel II chairlift (2,645 metres) in the Rendl region, high above St. Anton.
 Secured in its entirety by steel rope, ski-touring fans can start the 850-metre long high alpine ridge crossing from here.
 Views extend over the entire Verwallgruppe Mountain Range and Lechtal Alps - sometimes even as far as South Tyrol on clear days.
 The heart of every ski enthusiast will skip a beat once they arrive at the Rossfallscharte Ridge (2,732 metres), where the downhill run through backcountry terrain beckons.
 Guided tours and equipment can be booked at St. Anton am Arlberg ski schools.

 Toques in the Snow - world-class cuisine